LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 The Google Form assigns a unique ID to every field in the form that can be used to generate the URL used in the Tracker that automatically fills existing fields.

-The ID for each field could only be determinned once the Form had been published but does appear to stay constant even after minor modifications to the form.
+The ID for each field could only be determined once the Form had been published but does appear to stay constant even after minor modifications to the form.

-The ID can be determined by visting the form and using developer tools to select each field and find the second 9 digit numerical value of `[data-params]`.
+The ID can be determined by visiting the form and using developer tools to select each field and find the second 9-digit numerical value of `[data-params]`.

 ```
 data-params="%.@.[564009759,"Station ID",null,0,[[749833526,[],true,[],[[1,10,[],"5 digit WMO code e.g. 94672"]],null,null,null,null,null,[null,[]]]],null,null,null,[],null,null,[null,"Station ID"]],"i17","i18","i19",false]"
 ```

-The fields can also be determinned using the Get pre-filled link integrated in the Google Forms creation page
+The fields can also be determined using the Get pre-filled link integrated into the Google Forms creation page

-Once the ID for each field was recordered a custom URL could be constructed.
+Once the ID for each field was recorded a custom URL could be constructed.

 The value for each field that will be pre-filled needs to be appended to the end of the URL with the following format